keepassxreboot/keepassxc-browser/keepassxc-protocol.md

 5. When KeePassXC sends a message it is encrypted with keepassxc-browser's public key and an incremented nonce.
 6. Databases are stored with newly created public key used with `associate`.
 A new key pair for data transfer is generated each time keepassxc-browser is launched.
 This saved key is not used again, as it's only used for identification.

+Thus there are three key pairs involved in every communication:
+- `host key` - A temporary key pair created by KeePassXC to encrypt the communication of the current session.
+- `client key` - A temporary key pair created by keepassxc-browser to encrypt the communication of the current session.
+- `identification key` - A permanent key pair created by keepassxc-browser used to authenticate the browser in later sessions after it was successfully *associated* with a database.
+This one should be stored safely by the browser.
+Note that only the public key part is ever used which might be a tiny flaw in the protocol since that part is also stored in the database.

 Encrypted messages are built with these JSON parameters:
 - action - `test-associate`, `associate`, `get-logins`, `get-logins-count`, `set-login`...
 - message - Encrypted message, base64 encoded
 - nonce - 24 bytes long random data, base64 encoded.
 This is incremented to the response.
 - clientID - 24 bytes long random data, base64 encoded.
-This is used to identify different browsers if multiple are used with proxy application.
+This is used for a single session to identify different browsers if multiple are used with proxy application.

 Currently these messages are implemented:
 - `change-public-keys`: Request for passing public keys from client to server and back.